 - XPP doesn't break compatibility with previous Qumulo Core releases.

-- Enabling XPP doesn't change the rights on existing files in your file system.
-Changes take place only after you enable XPP.
+- Changing permissions mode doesn't change the rights for existing files in your file system.
+These changes take place during future operations that modify file permissions.

 For more information, see the following resources: